dennislee22/dennislee22.github.io/docs/cdw/snappy.md

     SELECT * FROM db1.orc_snappy;
     ```

-7. Run the following SQL queries twice and take note of the speed result.
+7. Run the following SQL queries twice and take note of the speed to complete the task.

     ```yaml
     SELECT COUNT (*) FROM db1.orc_snappy;